tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 5 + 6 - Inverse Kinematics.md

 ![](Attachments/Pasted%20image%2020231117111904.png)
 We need four parameters, two describing the link and two describing the joint.

 For any two axes in 3D, there exists a well-defined measure of distance between them.
-This distance is measured along a line that is mutually perpendicul
+This distance is measured along a line that is mutually perpendicular to both axes.
+This mutual perpendicular always exists.

+It is unique except when both axes are parallel, in which case there are many mutual perpendiculars of equal length.

 # Conceptual Info
 ---